ITensor/website/docs/classes/mps.md

 # MPS and IQMPS #

-<span style="color:red;font-style:italic;">Note: this documentation page refers to code prior to version 2.0</span>

-MPS and IQMPS are matrix product states consisting of ITensors and IQTensors respectively.
-Otherwise both classes have an identical interface.
-In the documentation below, MPS may refer to either an MPS or IQMPS if used in a generic context.
-The type `Tensor` refers to `ITensor` for an MPS and `IQTensor` for an IQMPS.
+MPS is matrix product state of ITensors.
+IQMPS nearly identical but uses IQTensors.
+In the documentation below, MPS refers to both MPS and IQMPS unless explicitly specified.
+The type ITensor should be replaced with IQTensor for the case of an IQMPS.

+The main benefit of using the MPS class is that it can provide strong guarantees about the orthogonality properties of the matrix product state it represents.
+Calling `psi.position(n)` on an MPS `psi` makes site n the orthogonality center (OC).
+Calling `psi.position(m)` moves the OC in an intelligent way using the fewest steps possible.
+If an arbitrary tensor of the MPS is modified, and `psi.position(n)` is again called, the MPS class knows how to restore the OC in the fewest number of steps.

+MPS tensors follow the convention that indices connecting neighboring tensors have the IndexType `Link`.
+Physical indices have the IndexType `Site`.

-An MPS can be constructed from either a [[SiteSet|classes/siteset]] or an [[InitState|classes/initstate]].
+MPS objects can be constructed from either a [[SiteSet|classes/siteset]] or an [[InitState|classes/initstate]].

 ## Synopsis ##

-    const int N = 100;
+    int N = 100;
-    SpinHalf sites(N);
+    auto sites = SpinHalf(N);

-    MPS psi(sites); //create random product MPS
+    auto psi = MPS(sites); //create random product MPS

-    //Shift MPS gauge such that site 1 is
+    // Shift MPS gauge such that site 1 is
-    //the orthogonality center ("left-canonical gauge")
+    // the orthogonality center
     psi.position(1);

-    //Contract link index of first and second
-    //MPS site tensors to create two site wavefunction ITensor bondWF = psi.A(1)*psi.A(2);

-    //Shift MPS gauge to a different site j ("mixed-canonical gauge") psi.position(j);
+    //Shift orthogonality center to site k
+    psi.position(k);

+    // Read-only access of tensor at site j auto A = psi.A(j);

+    // Replace tensor at site j with
+    // a modified tensor
+    psi.setA(j,2*A);

-    //Modify tensor at site j
+    // Directly modify tensor at site j
     //"nc" stands for "non-const"
-    psi.Anc(j).randomize();
+    psi.Anc(j) *= -1;

-    //Initialize an IQMPS to a specific product state,
+    // Initialize an IQMPS to a specific product state auto state = InitState(sites);
-    //in this case the Neel state
-    InitState state(sites);
     for(int i = 1; i <= N; ++i)
         {
         if(i%2 == 0) state.set(i,"Up");
         else         state.set(i,"Dn");
         }

-    IQMPS qpsi(state);
+    auto qpsi = IQMPS(state);

 ## Constructors ##